Woseseltops/thesapling-website/devlogs/music.md

 * Victory sounds, that temporarily grab the player's attention and give them a satisfactory feeling.

-Furthermore, I discovered that using strings in *unisono with octave intervals* (playing the low and high versions of the same note at the same time) worked quite well to give the mix a more epic feel - I trick I knew from trying to write epic sounding film music.
+Furthermore, I discovered that using strings in *unisono with octave intervals* (playing the low and high versions of the same note at the same time) worked quite well to give the mix a more epic feel.
 In the end, I used this together with the bass as the player is looking at his/her creations from a distance: as the player zooms out, the bass and *unisono* fade in.

 The button below categorizes the musical fragments above, and for the fragments in the background category adds an option to 'switch on' the epic version.
 If you make sure that for every category only one fragment is playing, you get something that could also be played in game.